LucaSandoval/lucasandoval-codedemonstration/Sound System/README.md

-# Sound System snipped taken from "ArmaCulture" and "A Song of Sunlight"
+# Sound System snipped taken from "Rusalka"

 Link to [STEAM PAGE](https://store.steampowered.com/app/1617190/ArmaCulture/?curator_clanid=42575477).

-The following is the base code that handles the Sound System in both of my games.
+The following is the base code that handles the Sound System in all of my projects- this particular version is the latest, adapted for Rusalka.
 It's extremely versatile, with support for nearly any common sound need in a game- such as fading sounds in and out, layered sounds (for dynamic music etc..), playing sounds at random pitches and so forth.
-I've chosen this as it makes use of Scriptable Objects to make it extremely easy to add and tweak sounds in engine,
-as well as for its 'plug and play' nature which has allowed me to utilize it in both of my main games with almost no tweaks at all.
+The system was designed to be as 'plug and play' as possible- requiring essentially only the import of these two scripts to function.
+The sound player is a singleton that provides public methods for controlling sounds from wherever they are needed in the Unity project.
+Sounds are stored as scriptable objects with tweakable parameters for rapid iteration on sound effect volume, looping, and pitch settings.